CW3E/MET-tools/README.md

 ### Generating Ensemble Products from WRF and MPAS
-Once WRF / MPAS model outputs have been preprocessed with the workflows above, these preprocessed files can be ingested into GridStat directly following the instructions below, or these can be combined with the GenEnsProd tool in MET to generate ensemble forecast products including mean and spread products.
+Once WRF / MPAS model outputs have been preprocessed with the workflows above, these preprocessed files can be ingested into GridStat directly following the instructions below, or these can be combined with the GenEnsProd tool in MET to generate ensemble forecast statistics files including mean and spread products.
 Outputs from GenEnsProd are handled specially by GridStat with switches included in these workflows for processing ensemble products and individual members respectively.

 ### Generating GridStat Analyses for WRF, MPAS and Background Operational Models